Health and Safety

 In addition to the daily screening, Diener has updated the health policy to adhere to the CDC and state recommendations that include the following:

-- The isolated health rooms for students experiencing any symptoms will be thoroughly cleaned and sanitized after each use.
+- The health rooms for students experiencing any symptoms will be thoroughly cleaned and sanitized after each use.
 This room is directly beside an exit door where parents will come to pick up.

 Families and Staff are required to report:

-- A positive case of COVID-19 in the household.
+- A positive case of COVID-19 in the household

-- Symptoms of COVID-19 like illness.
+- Symptoms of COVID-19